imty42/dockerfile-demo-php7-fpm/README.md

 # php7-fpm-demo

-This a php7-fpm demo, i've alreay try to use it.
+This a php7-fpm demo, i've alreay tried to use it.

 ## TODO